shay-te/core-lib/website/docs/logger.md

 ---

 # Logging
-`Core-Lib`'s `Logging` decorator automatically logs function call, it uses python's inbuilt `logging` to log function calls and the logs can also be customized in the logger.
+`Core-Lib`'s `Logging` decorator automatically logs function calls, it uses python's inbuilt `logging` to log function calls and the logs can also be customized in the logger.

 ```python
 class Logging(object):